 Hand and wrist movements are controlled by muscles and tendons located in the fingers, hand, wrists, elbow and arm.
 The hand is made up of 27 bones, which accounts for about one-fourth of all our bones.
-The wrist is made up of two parts that work together to function as one unit and allows one to flex or extend the hand.

 Common hand & wrist injury problems and conditions we treat

 - Carpal tunnel syndrome.

 - Finger or wrist dislocation.

 - Mallet/baseball finger.

 - Nerve injury.

 Our leading-edge treatments for hand & wrist pain, conditions and injuries